tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/Week 5/week 5.md

 Example: With 17 ≡ 5 (mod 12), multiply both sides by 3:

 17 x 3 ≡ 5 x 3 (mod 12) => 51 ≡ 15 (mod 12)

+### Explain the potential applications of modular numbers to computer science: